 - Other: photo developers, pool chemicals, shoe polish, art supply chemicals, moth balls, nail polish and remover, sharps and syringes

-All residents of Iowa City, Johnson County, Riverside, and Kalona can bring hazardous waste to the Hazardous Material Collection Facility at the Iowa City Landfill and Recycling Center (3900 Hebl Ave.
-SW, Iowa City).
+All residents of Johnson County, Riverside, and Kalona can bring hazardous waste to the Hazardous Material Collection Facility at the Iowa City Landfill and Recycling Center (3900 Hebl Ave.
+SW, Iowa City) at no cost.

-- When you arrive, pull through Lane no.1 and park under the overhang on the building.
+- When you arrive, pull through Lane 1, and park under the overhang on the building.
 Landfill staff will be ready to serve you.

 Reduce your use of hazardous material in your home with green cleaning recipes.

-Residents of Iowa City and other communities in rural areas of Johnson County, as well as residents of Kalona and Riverside, may dispose of one box of household hazardous materials per household, including oil-based paint, household cleaners, non-alkaline batteries such as rechargeable or cell phone batteries, sharps, motor oil and other automotive fluids.
-No latex paint will be accepted at this event.
+Residents of Iowa City and other communities in rural areas of Johnson County, as well as residents of Kalona and Riverside, may dispose of one box of household hazardous materials per household, including oil-based paint, household cleaners, batteries, sharps, motor oil and other automotive fluids.
+Latex paint is not accepted at mobile events.